specter327/termux-api-stc/README.md

 ---

-# Parsing is never guessed
+# Parsing is explicit

-A command result can be requested explicitly as:
+TermuxAPI-stc does not guess what stdout means.

+The caller selects the representation:

 ```python
 command.bytes()